How to Launch a Successful Employee Self-Service Hub

 Engagement and collaboration are the life blood of any successful business, and an employee self-service hub is a crucial tool to encourage both.
-Solutions such as CIPHR Net enable your brand to promote and nurture a greater sense of unity, improving the company culture, brand cohesion and employee productivity.
+Cloud Solutions such as Ciphr Net enable your brand to promote and nurture a greater sense of unity, improving the company culture, brand cohesion and employee productivity.

 When designing or choosing and implementing a new employee self-service hub, you need to consider a number of critical elements, including:

 Relevant brand and industry content should be readily available through the employee self-service hub to attract users to log in.
 Fluid, up to date, content will provide a source of news that employees will naturally come to use over time, improving brand messaging, employee engagement and cohesion within the business.

 It’s important to share good news stories and praise employees for their hard work, as this type of positive content will increase morale and motivate all members of staff.
 Employees should also be encouraged to share their positive news with the business.